 How do I get it?

-If you are diagnosed with COVID-19 at Hennepin Healthcare and meet the criteria for this treatment, one of our team members will reach out to you directly when there is medication available.
+If you are diagnosed with COVID-19 at Hennepin Healthcare and meet the criteria for this treatment, one of our team members will reach out to you.
 Outreach occurs on weekdays.

-If you are diagnosed with COVID-19 by testing at home or somewhere else, you have had symptoms for 5 days or less, and you are interested in this treatment, please reach out to your PCP/clinic team or call our COVID-19 Patient Care Line, 612-873-2922 (8:00a - 4:30p, M-F), to see if you are eligible and if medication is available.
+If you are diagnosed with COVID-19 by testing at home or somewhere else, you have had symptoms for 5 days or less, and you are interested in this treatment, please schedule a virtual visit in primary care, reach out to your PCP/clinic team, or call our COVID-19 Patient Care Line, 612-873-2922 (8:00a - 4:30p, M-F), to see if you are eligible.

-We will update this web page when there are changes in the supply of these medications or how they are distributed.
-In the meantime, please continue to get vaccinated or get booster shots when eligible, wear a high-quality mask and practice all necessary COVID-19 precautions.
+Please continue to get vaccinated or get booster shots when eligible, wear a high-quality mask, and practice all necessary COVID-19 precautions.